JinYSun/D-GCAN/README.md

 ```

+or you can run [run.py](https://github.com/JinYSun/D-GCAN/blob/main/DGCAN/run.py) and modify the hyperparameters of the neural network to optimize the model .

 The D-GCAN-screened GDB-13 database [(S-GDB13)](https://doi.org/10.5281/zenodo.7054367) is a more drug-like database and can be used to find new drug candidates.

+#### -Notice-

+As described in paper, the prediction of drug-likeness was deeply influenced by the dataset, especially the negative set.
+If necessary, retrain the model on your dataset.